Reversing Palindromic Enumeration in Rank Two Free Groups: Equivalent Conditions for Terminating Palindromic Primitives

 \section{Equivalent Conditions for Terminating Palindromic Primitives}

-As indicated above, it is well known that the conjugacy classes of the primitive elements of a rank-2 free group $F_2$ can be indexed by the rational numbers and infinity up to taking inverses.
-Moreover, it is also known that for each conjugacy class of primitive elements, there is a representative that is either a palindrome or product of two palindromes.
-The Gilman and Keen \cite{enumeration} scheme proves the palindrome and product palindrome result.
-It enumerates all primitive words by defining a function $E: \mathbb{Q} \cup \{\infty\} \to F_2 = \langle A, B \rangle$.
+It is well known that the conjugacy classes of the primitive elements of a rank-2 free group $F_2$ can be indexed by the rational numbers and infinity up to taking inverses.
+Moreover, it is also known that for each conjugacy class of primitive elements, there is a representative that is either a palindrome or product of two palindromes \cite{enumeration}.
+The palindromic enumeration scheme enumerates all primitive words by defining a function $E: \mathbb{Q} \cup \{\infty\} \to F_2 = \langle A, B \rangle$.
 This function is recursive and terminates on conditions $0 \mapsto A^{-1}$ and $\infty \mapsto B$.
-In this section, we give non-recursive formulas for this function $E$ in cases where the rational number is an integer or reciprocal of an integer.
-These formulas serve as an alternative terminating conditions applied to the original enumerating scheme derived by Gilman and Keen \cite{enumeration}.
+In this section, we provide non-recursive formulas for this function $E$ in cases where the rational number is an integer or reciprocal of an integer.
+These formulas serve as an alternative set of two terminating conditions applied to the palindromic enumerating scheme derived by Gilman and Keen \cite{enumeration}.

-The original definition of the enumeration scheme can be implemented and run in a machine without any modification.
-However every time a recursion \textit{calls itself}, the state of the \textit{previous caller} is stored until the recursion stops calling itself.
-It is often efficient for a recursion to minimize calling itself in order to avoid wasted resources such as time and storage space.
-The non-recursive formulas for special cases reduce the self-calling of the recursion.
+The non-recursive formulas for special cases reduce the self-calling of the recursion in the definition of the palindromic enumeration scheme.